-The following chart provides payment information that is based on the national unadjusted Medicare physician fee schedule for the ultrasound services discussed in this guide.
+The following chart provides payment information that is based on the national unadjusted Medicare physician fee schedule for ultrasound services regarding musculoskeletal health.
 Payment will vary by geographic region.
-Use the "Professional Payment" column to estimate reimbursement to the physician for services provided in facility settings.
+Use the "Professional Payment" column to estimate reimbursement to the physician for services provided in a facility setting - i.e. a hospital or ASC.

-Ambulatory Payment Classification (APC) codes and payments are used by Medicare to reimburse Outpatient Hospitals and ASCs under the Hospital Outpatient Prospective Payment System (OPPS).
-Payment is based on the national unadjusted OPPS amounts.
+Ambulatory Payment Classification (APC) codes and payments are used by Medicare under the Hospital Outpatient Prospective Payment System (OPPS).
+Payment is based on the 2019 national Medicare unadjusted OPPS amounts.
 The actual payment will vary by location.